 Ah, it’s nothing – а, ничего (nichivo)

 Another way to reply would be to say а, ничего.
 It’s another way to say ‘oh it’s nothing’.

 If you want to show that helping the other was a no-brainer for you, then you should say не вопрос.
 It literally means ‘no question’.
 An example would be if your sister asks if you can bring her to work because her car broke down and she has an important work meeting to attend.
 You do not want your sister to lose her job, so you’d gladly help her.
 Then you can say не вопрос.

 It was nice helping you = было приятно Вам помочь (byla priyatno vam pomoch’)

-If you’re thanking a family member, friend of close colleague, you can use the informal version:
+If you’re thanking someone close (family member, friend, or close colleague) you can use the informal version:

 было приятно тебе помочь.

 The last way to reply would be to say пустяки.
 It literally means ‘trivia’.
 And you can say it if it didn’t take you a lot of effort to help someone.

 If you’re a foreigner who’s learning Russian, I would highly advise you to keep things simple.
 Just tell them пожалуйста (pozhaluysta).
 It’s the most common and best way to say you’re welcome in Russian.
 It’s both formal and informal, so you cannot go wrong with this word.